PROFILE

 serious irregularities.
 Presidential elections

-took place on October 15, 2003.
-Ilham Aliyev,
+that took place on October 15, 2003 resulted in

-did not meet international standards.
-He assumed
+Aliyev.
+The election did not meet international

-office as President on October 31, 2003.
-Heydar
+president on October 31, 2003.
+Heydar Aliyev

-Aliyev died on December 12, 2003.
+died December 12, 2003.
+The next presidential

 Azerbaijan's first parliament was elected in